Investigations into partner wrongdoing – common concerns and best practice

 It’s never been more vital for law firms to have robust structures in place to deal with a complaint made against a partner, write Clare Murray, Beth Hale and Pooja Dasgupta

-Navigating Partnership Law: This article is part of a series by CM Murray that explores issues being raised with the London-based employment specialists by law firms and their partners.
-See also: Can partners and LLP members claim constructive dismissal? and Sexual harassment and bullying - what can law firms do to prevent it?
+This article is part of a series by CM Murray, Navigating Partnership Law, that explores issues being raised with the London-based employment specialists by law firms and their partners.

 The #MeToo and Black Lives Matter movements have brought into sharp focus the prevalence of misconduct allegations against partners in the professional services sectors.
 The way in which such allegations are addressed by firms has also come under particular scrutiny.
 Here, we explore below some of the most common problem areas and some best practice recommendations for firms responding to complaints about alleged partner wrongdoing.